-On this day.
-1991: President Bush announced the defeat of Iraq, ordering an end to Operation Desert Storm and Gulf War I. Bush said his principal strategic goal — pushing Iraq out of Kuwait, which it had invaded the prior August — had been achieved.
+Feb.
+27, 1991: President Bush announced the defeat of Iraq, ordering an end to Operation Desert Storm and Gulf War I. Bush said his main strategic goal — pushing Iraq out of Kuwait, which it had invaded the prior August — had been achieved.
 The U.S. did not occupy Iraq itself in 1991, by the way.
 Defense Secretary Dick Cheney told Bush it wasn't worth the casualties or "getting bogged down."

 Quote of the day